sipemu/ptw/README.md

-# ptw: Parametric Time Warping in Rust
+# ptwRust: Parametric Time Warping in Rust

-> **Experimental Port**: This project is an experiment in porting the R package [`ptw`](https://github.com/rwehrens/ptw) to Rust, leveraging the `trueno` numeric crate and `extendr` for R bindings.
-The goal is to explore performance improvements and type safety in scientific computing workflows.
+> **Experimental Port**: This project is an experiment in porting the R package [`ptw`](https://github.com/rwehrens/ptw) to Rust.
+It leverages Rust's type safety and performance features (including parallel execution via `rayon`) while maintaining full API compatibility with the original R package.

 ## Overview